SAP-samples/teched2023-XP185v/exercises/ex0/README.md

   <br><img src="/exercises/ex0/images/SubAccount2.png" width="70%">

-5. Check the Trust Configuration for application users.
+5. Check the trust configuration for application users.

-   Navigate in the  BTP Cockpit to **Trial HOME -> your initial subaccount (e.g. Trial Subaccount 1) -> Security -> Trust Configuration**
+   Navigate in the  BTP Cockpit to **Trial HOME -> your initial subaccount (e.g. trial) -> Security -> Trust Configuration**

    Check if the Custom Identity Provider for applications is configured.
-If not go back to the preparations and follow the blog [SAP Cloud Identity Services offered as Trial Version](https://blogs.sap.com/2023/04/13/sap-cloud-identity-services-offered-as-trial-version/) on how to configure it.
+If not, then go back to the preparations and follow the blog [SAP Cloud Identity Services offered as Trial Version](https://blogs.sap.com/2023/04/13/sap-cloud-identity-services-offered-as-trial-version/) on how to configure it.

   <br><img src="/exercises/ex0/images/TrustConfig.png" width="70%">

 6. Logon to your personal Identity Provider - SCI Cockpit (SCI - SAP Cloud Identity service).

-   Navigate in your Subaccount to **Instance and Subscriptions**.
+   Navigate in your subaccount to **Instance and Subscriptions**.
 Click on the tile next to the subscribed application **Cloud Identity Services** which says **Go to Application** when you hover over it.
-A new window opens with your SAP Cloud Identity Services Trial Account Cockpit.
+A new window opens with your SAP Cloud Identity Services trial account cockpit.

   <br><img src="/exercises/ex0/images/CIS_Link2.png" width="70%">